 Supper clubs aren't licenced restaurants, so legally they're not allowed to sell food.
 However, there will be a suggested donation, usually around £20-£30 per person, to cover the costs of the meal.
 Some of the more renowned supper clubs can command a bit more, but you're still saving money compared to what you would pay at a restaurant.
 It's considered good etiquette to leave a tip, just like you would at a regular restaurant.

 Unlike traditional restaurants, supper clubs don't have a well-stocked supply cupboard.
 It's easier if guests bring their own bottle of whatever they want to drink during dinner.
 If you're really into wine, it might be worth speaking to the host first to find out if there are any bottles they recommend to complement the meal.

 Have you thrown your own supper club or discovered the perfect hidden gem?
-Let us know in the comments below!
+Let us know!